Acid attack: Regulation of acid sales

 A positive correlation has been observed between acid attacks and ease of acid purchase.
 Sulfuric, nitric, and hydrochloric acid are most commonly used and are all cheap and readily available in many instances.
 For example, often acid throwers can purchase a liter of concentrated sulfuric acid at motorbike mechanic shops for about 40 U.S. cents.
 Nitric acid costs around $1.50 per liter and is available for purchase at gold or jewelry shops, as polishers generally use it to purify gold and metals.
-Hydrochloric acid is also used for polishing jewelry, as well as for making soy sauce, cosmetics, and traditional medicine/amphetamine drugs.
+Hydrochloric acid is also used for polishing jewelry, and for making soy sauce, cosmetics, traditional medicine, and amphetamine drugs.

 Due to such ease of access, many organizations call for a stricter regulation on the acid economy.
 Specific actions include required licenses for all acid traders, a ban on concentrated acid in certain areas, and an enhanced system of monitoring for acid sales, such as the need to document all transactions involving acid.
 However, some scholars have warned that such stringent regulation may result in black market trading of acid, which law enforcements must keep in mind.

 By region

 Africa

-High incidence of acid assaults have been reported in some African countries, including Nigeria, Uganda, and South Africa.
+High incidence of acid assaults has been reported in some African countries, including Nigeria, Uganda, and South Africa.
 Unlike occurrences in South Asia, acid attacks in these countries show less gender discrimination.
 In Uganda, 57% of acid assault victims were female and 43% were male.
 A study focusing on chemical burns in Nigeria revealed a reversal in findings: 60% of the acid attack patients were male while 40% were female.
 In both nations, younger individuals were more likely to suffer from an acid attack: the average age in the Nigeria study was 20.6 years, while Ugandan analysis shows 59% of survivors were 19–34 years of age.

 Motivation for acid assault in these African countries is similar to that of Cambodia.
 Relationship conflicts caused 35% of acid attacks in Uganda in 1985–2011, followed by property conflicts at 8%, and business conflicts at 5%.
 Disaggregated data was not available in the Nigeria study, but they reported that 71% of acid assaults resulted from an argument with either a jilted lover, family member, or business partner.
 As with the other nations, researchers believe these statistics to be under-representative of the actual scope and magnitude of acid attacks in African nations.

 In August 2013, two Jewish women volunteer teachers – Katie Gee and Kirstie Trup from the UK – were injured by an acid attack by men on a moped near Stone Town in Tanzania.

 A few cases also occurred in Ethiopia and Nigeria.